Everything You Need to Know About Clomiphene

 - Estradiol levels.
 These levels are usually tested four to six days after the last clomiphene dose, and can also predict impending ovulation.

 - Progesterone Levels.
-Between seven and nine days past ovulation, progesterone levels need to be a minimum of ten nanograms per millimeter for the best chance of fertilization.
+Between seven and nine days past ovulation, progesterone levels need to be a minimum of ten nanograms per milliliter for the best chance of fertilization.

 - Testing for active sperm.
 Tests can be conducted in the days preceding ovulation to ensure there is enough live sperm present for an excellent opportunity for conception.